obsproject/obs-websocket/docs/generated/protocol.md

-Note: If the new name already exists as a source, OBS will automatically modify the name to not interfere.
+Note: If the new name already exists as a source, obs-websocket will return an error.

 **Request Fields:**